 Since 2012, Marc Schuster has been recording and performing ambient music with various iterations of Android Invasion.
 His minimalist approach to composition and recording has drawn favorable comparisons with Brian Eno, Terry Riley, and Lamonte Young.
-Hungry Hour Music is proud to release his latest EP, States of Wonder alongside his earlier works, Field Report, On a Thursday, the Typist Dreams, and Life at the Pace of Objects.
+Hungry Hour Music is proud to release his latest EP, Low Earth Orbit alongside his earlier works, States of Wonder, Field Report, On a Thursday, the Typist Dreams, and Life at the Pace of Objects.

 "Remarkably human, warm and inviting android-sounding minimalism."

 With a style reminiscent of Brian Eno, Field Report has earned favorable comparisons with minimalist composers Terry Riley and Lamont Young.
 Available on iTunes, Spotify, Amazon, BandCamp, and all major online music outlets.

 On a Thursday, the Typist Dreams is one of several "lost" Android Invasion collections that Hungry Hour Music has managed to piece together after minutes of painstaking research.
 The album offers eight lo-fi instrumental tracks that tell the story of a young typist who dreams of travel but is haunted by memories that she'd rather not confront.
 The album includes the regional hits "Lonely Sunday" and "Why Is a Car on My Lawn?"
 Available on iTunes, Spotify, Amazon, BandCamp, and all major online music outlets.